yxie233/Gollaborate/README.txt

 3: HOW TO RUN
 To run one instance of the Gollaborate text editor, 3 files are of interest:
-	(1) server2.go: This file accepts 1 command-line arguments: (1) The IP and port to listen for incoming client connection requests
+	(1) server2.go: This file accepts 1 command-line arguments:
+	    (a) The IP and port to listen for incoming client connection requests (2) client2.go: This file accepts 3 command-line arguments:
-	(2) client2.go: This file accepts 3 command-line arguments: (1) IP:PORT that server is listening on, (2) the IP:PORT to 									listen to for incoming connection requests from other client nodes and (3) the IP:PORT to listen to for 									incoming connection request from editor
+	    (a) IP:PORT that server is listening on,
+	    (b) the IP:PORT to listen to for incoming connection requests from other client nodes and (c) the IP:PORT to listen to for incoming connection request from editor (3) myeditor.go: This file accepts 4 command-line arguments:
+	    (a) User name
-	(3) myeditor.go: This file accepts 4 command-line arguments: (1) User name (2) the IP:PORT that the client is listening on 										 for connection request from editor (3) IP:PORT that editor is listening for connection request from client and (4) the document ID.
+	    (b) the IP:PORT that the client is listening on for connection request from editor (c) IP:PORT that editor is listening for connection request from client and (d) the document ID.

 The server should be instantiated first, but only one instance needs to be running.
 For each user that is editing a particular document, a client and application node has to be instantiated in that order.
 Thus, if one user wishes to edit 2 documents, it is necessary to instantiate two distinct client-app node pairs.
 These pairs of nodes should have different sets of ports.